Sir Alfred Munnings (1878-1959) was one of the finest

 The academic pinnacle of his career was his election as President of The Royal Academy in 1944.
 Always a controversialist, he railed against Modernism, which he parodied in paint and also in a speech he gave at a Royal Academy dinner which was attended by his friend Sir Winston Churchill.
 It was broadcast on the radio, and although it caused uproar among the artistic intelligentsia, it received much popular support.

 The author of Munnings’ catalogue raisonné, Lorian Peralta-Ramos, connects the artist’s loathing of Modernism with the

 sadness he felt at the disappearance of pastoral life in Britain.

 ‘It was heart-wrenching for him to see the horse replaced

 Works by Munnings, such as

-highlight how he never strayed far from his realist roots.
+A Barge on the Stour, Dedham and The Fairground illustrate how he never strayed far from his realist roots.
 Pictures, the artist said, were supposed ‘to fill a man’s soul with admiration and sheer joy, not to bewilder and daze him’.

 The Munnings Art Museum in Dedham

 The success Munnings experienced enabled him to purchase his